 The key accountabilities for this position include:

-Contribute towards NFRF projects and capabilities through the utilisation of knowledge, skills and experience in chemistry, radiochemistry or forensic science;.
+Contribute towards nuclear forensics projects and capabilities through the utilisation of knowledge, skills and experience in chemistry, radiochemistry or forensic science;.

 Contribute towards research in the area of national security and forensics science;.